 Table of Contents

-But we don’t actually have to know anything about how they get the number, we just have to know what the number we’ve been given means for our health.
+You just have to know what the number we’ve been given means for your health.

-So, the normal reference range for MCV is between 78-98 FL.
-Meaning if your results are within or very close to 78-98 then you should be doing just fine.
+This means that if your results are within – or very close to – 78-98, then you should be doing just fine.
 But be sure to check your specific result papers closely, since some tests might conclude a slightly different normal range.

-If you’re results are within the healthy range, then lucky you!
+If your results are within the healthy range, then lucky you!
 You can leave this page happy.
-If you’re not in the healthy range, then let’s lets look over what it means for you.
+If you’re not in the healthy range, then let’s look at what it means for you.

 - Liver disease